Jenny Longuet: Return to France

 A political amnesty granted by the government of France in July 1880 allowed Charles Longuet the opportunity to return to his native country and he was quick to return, taking a position as an editor of La Justice, a radical daily newspaper founded by Georges Clemenceau.
 By this time, however, Jenny had begun to suffer from cancer and she for a time remained in London with her three sons, to be near her aging parents.

 In February 1881 Jenny and the boys moved to France to join her husband.
 The family settled in the town of Argenteuil, near Paris, where they were regularly visited by the boys' doting grandfather Karl Marx.

-Despite her ill health, Jenny delivered another son, Marcel Longuet (1881-1949) who later worked as a journalist, including for the Parisian newspaper L'Aurore.
+Despite her ill health, Jenny delivered another son, Marcel Longuet (1881–1949) who later worked as a journalist, including for the Parisian newspaper L'Aurore.
 A final child, a daughter also named Jenny Longuet, was born in September 1882 and lived until 1952.

 Death and legacy

-Just four months after the birth of her daughter, Longuet died at Argenteuil on 11 January 1883, at the age of 38, probably from cancer of the bladder, a condition which had afflicted her for some time.
+Just four months after the birth of her daughter, Longuet died at Argenteuil on 11 January 1883, at the age of 38, and was interred at Cimetière du Centre d'Argenteuil.
+She likely passed away from cancer of the bladder, a condition which had afflicted her for some time.
 Her father was too ill to attend the funeral in France; he died two months later.